 Spencer was honoured to conduct the Mayor's Jubilee Band - made up of young musicians from London's top four music colleges - on one of the music barges taking part in the spectacular Queen's Jubilee Pageant on the river Thames.

 He has built up an impressive portfolio of working with artists from leading organisations including the English National Ballet, Royal Opera House, London Symphony Orchestra and Scottish Chamber Orchestra.
-Spencer is professor of euphonium and tuba at the Royal Military School of Music and conductor, brass co-ordinator and professor at Junior Guildhall and Creative Director of Guildhall Young Artists King's Cross.
+Spencer works at Guildhall School of Music & Drama as conductor & brass co-ordinator at Junior Guildhall and Creative Director of Guildhall Young Artists King's Cross.

 Leader - Emma Blanco